MCTeamPotato/IFMODLOADBOOM/README.md

-## Use-English
+## Usage-English
-Open ifmodloadbootConfig/IFMODLOADBOOM.json in the configuration folder
+Open ifmodloadbootConfig/IFMODLOADBOOM.json in the config folder

 Then modify and add Modid: {"BoomModlist": ["BlackMod-ID"]}

 Modify BlackMod-ID.
-If you want to add multiple items, see the following example
+If you want to add multiple mods, see the following example

 {"BoomModlist":["BlackMod-ID","BlackMod-ID2"]}